FastNetMon/fastnetmon_flow_spec_fragmentation/README.md

 # fastnetmon_flow_spec_fragmentation
-In this repo you can find callback which allows you to block fragmentaed traffic when FastNetMon dertects attack with zero ports
+In this repo you can find callback which allows you to block fragmnted traffic when FastNetMon detects attack with zero ports

 To start please configure FastNetMon [API](https://fastnetmon.com/docs-fnm-advanced/advanced-api/)